-For additional information related to the use of technology, refer to the Guidelines for Use of Technology Handbook Statement and other applicable Huntington policies.
+For additional information related to the use of communications channels, refer to the Guidelines for Use of Technology and Communication Channels Handbook Statement.

 Audits, Inspections and Investigations

 Internal or External Audits, Inspections and Investigations

 We periodically conduct compliance audits to make sure we are meeting our compliance commitments.
 In addition, if someone raises a compliance or conduct concern, we will look into it.
 When a problem is found, it is addressed.
 When appropriate, the Board of Directors (or one of its Committees) and the relevant authorities are notified.